yandex/odyssey/README.md

 Machinarium has easy-to-use Transport Layer Security (TLS) API on board, which also support work with multiple threads.
-Create and configure machinarium TLS object, associate it with any existing IO context and it will be automatically upgraded to SSL/TLS usage.
+Create and configure machinarium TLS object, associate it with any existing IO context and it will be automatically upgraded.

 #### Timeouts everywhere